0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

-## How to deregister as a price oracle
+## Steps to deregister as a price oracle

 To leave the price oracle, invoke the action _Deregister_ at the price oracle contract where you registered.